torvalds/linux/Documentation/driver-api/gpio/legacy.rst

 easier for platforms to support different kinds of GPIO controller using the same programming interface.
 This framework is called "gpiolib".

-As a debugging aid, if debugfs is available a /sys/kernel/debug/gpio file will be found there.
+As a deging aid, if defs is available a /sys/kernel/de/gpio file will be found there.
 That will list all the controllers registered through this framework, and the state of the GPIOs currently in use.